YaoGroup/ServerMantaince/README.md

 #### Q: How can I avoid typing password each time?

-One can use terminals like [Mobaxterm](https://mobaxterm.mobatek.net/), which can remember the password locally.
+One can use terminals like [Mobaxterm](https://mobaxterm.mobatek.net/) or [Putty](https://www.putty.org/), which can remember the password locally.

 One can also use [Key-Authencation](https://en.wikipedia.org/wiki/Key_authentication) based ssh login.
 It involves mainly three steps: